Friday, October 17, 2025

 David Duchovny himself recounted on Reddit how embarrassing the shooting experience was; 'We had a bit of a crowd watching, just because we weren't locked up in a McMansion, and I hadn't seen the monster.
 I shot my reactions of being terrified first and girding myself to battle it, and then the poor guy came out in the monster suit.

 Michael Watkins had the best line because I said "That's not a scary looking monster" and he said "He looks like the guy who fucked Mrs. Butterworth."
-Mrs. Butterworth is a maple syrup bottle.
-That was embarrassing for me to react in front of spectators at nothing as if I was terrified.

 '